TheQooseGoose/TheQooseGoose/README.md

 - Review server/client authority.
 The client should not have authority.
 Most things should be fine, but something might have slipped through the cracks.

 ### Tradeoffs & Alternatives
 - A weapon that behaves differently from the expected bolt-action/semi/full enumerators would need its own logic path added, such as burst-fire weapons.
-In exchange, however, weapons are incredibly easy to design, since a child of the base class just needs a few parameters to be modified, such as the rate of fire or magazine capacity.
+In exchange, however, weapons are straightforward to design, since a child of the base class just needs a few parameters to be modified, such as the rate of fire or magazine capacity.

 ### Player Impact
 -